 In this section

-Food businesses that prepare and serve food only for take-away or delivery are currently allowed to trade according to lockdown rules (https://www.gov.uk/government/publications/further-businesses-and-premises-to-close/further-businesses-and-premises-to-close-guidance)
+Food businesses that prepare and serve food only for take-away or delivery have been allowed to trade during lockdown (https://www.gov.uk/government/publications/further-businesses-and-premises-to-close/further-businesses-and-premises-to-close-guidance)

-This annex will help you by summarising in brief, all the tasks and topics that you as the Food Business Operator (FBO) need to think about prior to and during reopening as well as beyond.
+This annex of the Retail Guide will help you by bringing together in one place, all the tasks and topics that you as the Food Business Operator (FBO) need to think about prior to and during reopening as well as beyond.
 It draws together some of the most important and reputable external sources and provides links for further information and help, so you can select which are the most suitable for your needs.

-Whether you are new to providing food via take-away or delivery, or are about to re-open or have been doing it for a while, here are some links to some basic information from reputable sources:
+Whether you are a new food business, or are about to re-open or have been doing it for a while, here are some links to some basic information from reputable sources:

 The Business Companion Food & Drink guide (see https://www.businesscompanion.info/en/quick-guides/food-and-drink)